 Ohio Administrative Code § 117-2-03(B) requires the District to prepare its annual financial report in accordance with accounting principles generally accepted in the United States of America.
 However, the District prepares its financial statements in accordance with standards established by the Auditor of State for governmental entities not required to prepare annual reports in accordance with generally accepted accounting principles.
 The accompanying financial statements and notes omit assets, liabilities, fund equities, and disclosures, while material, cannot be determined at this time.
-In addition, the 2012 financial report was not filed with the auditor of state until October 30, 2012.
-Pursuant to Ohio Revised Code § 117.38 the District may be fined and subject to various other administrative remedies for its failure to meet the filing requirements.
+Pursuant to Ohio Revised Code § 117.38, the District may be fined and subject to various other administrative remedies for its failure to meet the filing requirements.

 In addition, the District failed to adopt the provisions of Governmental Accounting Standards Board Statement No. 54 Fund Balance Reporting and Governmental Fund Type Definitions as mandated by Auditor of State Bulletin 2011-004 for regulatory financial statements.
-As a result the District's fund balances were not properly reported as of June 30, 2012.
+As a result the District's fund balances were not properly reported as of June 30, 2013.

-We recommend the District prepare its statements in accordance with accounting principles generally accepted in the United States of America, implement GASB 54, and file the report by the required date.
+We recommend the District prepare its statements in accordance with accounting principles generally accepted in the United States of America ,and implement GASB 54.